 It is no wonder that trees have captured the human imagination since the beginning of time.
 Their strength, deeply rooted in the Earth, is an inspiration.
-Their trunk and branches are a wonder of nature because they stand sturdy and impenetrable most of the time, yet they can flex and sway with the wind when needed.
+Their trunks and branches are a wonder of nature because they stand sturdy and impenetrable, yet they can flex and sway with the wind when needed.

 Watching their cycles of growth, shedding of leaves, and re-flowering in the spring, people have long perceived trees as powerful symbols of life, death, and renewal.
 Since the beginning of time, humans have had a sense that trees are sentient beings just like us, that they can feel pain, that they bleed when they are hurt.
 Trees even look like us.
 People have a trunk; trees have arms.
 And so we innately feel a deep connection to them.

 Many people say they can feel a tree’s vibrational energy when placing their hand upon its bark.
 With their deep roots, trees carry significant grounding energy.
 We naturally feel peace and serenity when walking in the shade of trees or on a forest trail.

 A recent study shows that trees remove so much pollution from the air that they “prevented 850 human deaths and 670,000 cases of acute respiratory symptoms in 2010 alone.”
 When an insect called the emerald ash borer killed off a significant number of trees in the American Midwest in the 1990’s and 2000’s, rates of human death from cardiovascular and respiratory illness increased.

 More difficult to quantify is the psychological effect that trees have on people.
 People who spend time outdoors, or even those who have access to windows looking out at trees, have been shown to have better health than those who do not.

 The Universal Tree of Life: Both Ancient and Modern